 Rainwater fittings

 Repair category 1

 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.

 Main walls

 Repair category 1

-Notes Some areas of weathered and slightly cracked roughcast were noted to the main walls and evidence of previous roughcast repairs.
+Notes Some slightly weathered roughcast was noted in places and a degree of future maintenance should be anticipated.